 Back in the 1980’s, my family used to frequent a natural foods store.
 And in their deli case, they sold marinated baked tofu by the slice.
-In time, my family befriended the deli staff, and they shared the recipe for the marinated baked tofu with us.
+In time, my family befriended the deli staff, and they shared the tofu marinade recipe with us.
 For decades, my family has enjoyed making it.
 Since that time, I have created my own vegan marinated grilled or baked tofu recipe with soy sauce, orange juice, sesame oil, agave and more.
 And I couldn’t wait to share it with you!

 To satisfy the orange juice requirement, I bought 1 orange, and squeezed it into a measuring cup.
 I find this easier than buying an entire jug of orange juice, and maybe you will too!

 - Always press the extra firm tofu before marinating it.
 It will remove the water the tofu is stored in, and make the tofu like a wrung out sponge–ready to soak your marinade up.

 - Tofu marinades should have a strong flavor.
 It needs to permeate the tofu and make it taste like something.
 If you taste your tofu marinade, it should be strong, but still pleasant.

 - Before marinating, cut the pressed tofu into slices for sandwiches or cubes for just about everything else (salad topping, burrito/taco filling, grain bowl, etc).
 Then, marinate and grill/bake.
 It will result in a more uniform cook on the tofu.